ghga-de/datameta/README.md

-# DataMeta - submission server for data and affiliated metadata
+# DataMeta - submission server for data and associated metadata

 ## Getting Started